L0 Series: Chuo Shinkansen

 Construction on the Chuo Shinkansen line on which the train would run began in December 2014.
 The first section to Nagoya was originally expected to be completed in 2027.
 However, in 2024, Central Japan Railway Co President Shunsuke Niwa said that due to construction delays a 2027 opening was now impossible and it is not expected to open until at least 2034.
 That section will be approximately 85% tunnels with an estimated cost of ¥5.5 trillion (US$46.5 billion).
 The relatively high cost is in large part due to the many tunnels being constructed.

 The complete line to Osaka is estimated to cost ¥9 trillion ($74.7 billion), and was expected to be completed by 2045, after an eight-year pause in construction to recuperate costs.
 However, after receiving a ¥3 trillion ($28 billion) loan from the Japanese government, JR Central moved the project forward.
 It now expects to be able to open the full line as early as 2037, with construction beginning immediately after completion of the Tokyo–Nagoya section.

 United States

 A route from Washington, D.C. to Baltimore, eventually extending to New York City has received support in the United States.
 JR Central chairman Yoshiyuki Kasai spoke with U.S. President Barack Obama about the L0 series during Prime Minister Shinzo Abe's 28 April 2015 visit.

 In August 2017, development partner Mitsubishi announced that talks had "stalled" because of "a lack of clarity on the Trump administration's stance on high-speed rail".
 In March 2019, Northeast Maglev project director David Henley said in an interview that they planned to have a Record of Decision for the D.C.–Baltimore section by August 2020.
 Construction was to begin later that year or in early 2021.
 According to Henley, operations will begin in 2027–28, allowing for a construction period of 7 years.

+In late 2025, the entire project was cancelled by the Federal Railroad Administration.